ome/www.openmicroscopy.org/_posts/2016-05-04-folders-upcoming.md

 ## Using ROI Folders

 Our initial focus is on supporting ROI-based Folder workflows.
-Both OMERO.insight and OMERO.web will offer some support for users to have their images' ROIs organized into a hierarchy of folders.
+OMERO.insight, OMERO.web and OMERO.cli will offer some support for users to have their images' ROIs organized into a hierarchy of folders.
 We have several use cases in mind: for example, one may wish to sort cells into phenotypes or assign ontology terms to them, or an analysis script may